-Editor’s Note: Every tax season I am often asked for recommendations for tax accountants or tax consultants that can help with both the preparation of tax returns and also provide advice on tax strategy with the goal of lowering future tax payments.
-It is difficult to vet such tax advisors as I am only one person with one annual tax return (and I enjoy preparing my own return).
+Editor’s Note: Every tax season I am asked for recommendations for tax accountants or tax consultants that can both help with the preparation of tax returns and also provide advice on tax strategy with the goal of lowering future tax payments.
+It is difficult to vet such tax advisors, as I am only one person with one annual tax return (and I enjoy preparing my own return).
 For many lawyers and other professionals, your taxes may be straightforward and therefore a CPA is not required.
 The firms listed on this page can help with everything from simply completing the forms and filing your tax return to specialized help in planning and making structural changes to your financial life in order to lower future tax bills.

-What is a Tax Accountant?
+What is a tax accountant?

 Tax advisors ran the gamut in terms of services offered.
-On one end of the spectrum is a tax preparer that does little more than fill out the appropriate forms and file your taxes on your behalf.
+On one end of the spectrum is a tax preparer who does little more than fill out the appropriate forms and file your taxes on your behalf.
 If you have a simple return and are looking to outsource a boring part of your financial life, these tax preparers can be a great way to offload work at minimal cost to you.

 As you move up the totem pole, a tax consultant is able to prepare and file your taxes but can also be available to assist you with specialized advice for tax planning.
-These tax consultants provide a broad range of services, including financial planning assistance, tax preparation and assistance with any tax issues that might come up in an audit.
-Tax laws are complex and voluminous (and even more so if you own real estate) and while you only need to know the portions of the tax code that are relevant to you, it’s possible that you are missing out on deductions and other methods for saving money.
+These tax consultants provide a broad range of services, including financial planning assistance, tax preparation, and assistance with any tax issues that might come up in an audit.
+Tax laws are complex and voluminous (and even more so if you own real estate), and while you only need to know the portions of the tax code that are relevant to you, it’s possible that you are missing out on deductions and other methods for saving money.

-Do I need a Tax CPA Professional?
+Do I need a tax CPA professional?

 Unless you have a complicated return, most lawyers and other professionals probably don’t need a professional tax accountant to put together their tax returns.
 However, there may be a few reasons why you’d prefer one anyway.